 Irem | Turkey

 Although Turkey is well-known as a summer holiday destination, it also offers a wide variety of activities during winter.
-It is quieter in this season, there are no tourist crowds, and it’s rather cheap compared to other European countries.
+It is quieter this season, has no tourist crowds, and is cheaper than other European countries.

 Maud | The Netherlands